 Debt-Settlement Firms

-Basically, a debt-settlement company is saying “ok, you have all this debt and we can settle it for approximately 45% of the debt”, said US Postal Inspector Robert Clark.
+Basically, a debt-settlement company is saying “ok, you have all this debt, and we can settle it for approximately 45% of the debt,” said US Postal Inspector Robert Clark.
 That is the pitch some debt-settlement firms are making to consumers.
-“They tell the customers to stop making the monthly payments to the creditors, stop speaking to the creditors as long as you can make one monthly payment to them,” said Clark.
+“They tell the customers to stop making the monthly payments to the creditors and stop speaking to the creditors as long as you can make one monthly payment to them,” said Clark.

 Contracts With Hidden Fees